How to Apply

 - At least three letters of recommendation (references may send letters via email to: firstname.lastname@example.org).

 - Unofficial (student) copies of all transcripts.
-All official transcripts will be sent to the department by the Admissions Office as they arrive.
+All official transcripts will be sent to the department by the Office of Admissions as they arrive.

 - Scores on the General Test of the GRE.

-- Optional, but strongly recommended.
-Score on the GRE Subject Test in Biology.
+- Score on the GRE Subject Test in biology (submitting this score is optional but strongly recommended).